Bill Tytla: Back in America

 Tytla in The Cookie Carnival was responsible for animating the gingerbread boy and girl as well as the rivalry between the angel-food and devil's food cakes.
 He animated the broadly comic Clarabelle Cow in Mickey's Fire Brigade.
 In Cock o' the Walk, Tytla animated his first "heavy," a bully rooster dancing the Carioca.
 Grim Natwick, creator of Betty Boop, remarked, "Bill hovered over his drawing board like a giant vulture protecting a nest filled with golden eggs, he was an intense worker—eager, nervous, absorbed...
 Key drawings were whittled out with impassioned pencil thrusts that tore holes in the animation paper."

-His work did not go unnoticed by Walt Disney who soon came to realize what he had in Tytla.
+His work did not go unnoticed by Walt Disney, who soon came to realize what he had in Tytla.
 Consequently, both his responsibilities and his wages increased dramatically.
 Tytla and Babbitt quickly became two of Disney's top-salaried artists, and again shared a residence—this time a Tuxedo Terrace house complete with a maid.
 He continued to send money home and purchased for his family 150 acre (607,000 m2) of farmland in East Lyme, Connecticut.
 Babbitt started after hours "Action Analysis" classes and brought in Don Graham to teach.
-Tytla was an eager participator in these classes (later to become officially sanctioned by Disney) which have been credited with some of the phenomenal leaps in the quality of animation during this period.
+Tytla was an eager participator in these classes (later to become officially sanctioned by Disney), which have been credited with some of the phenomenal leaps in the quality of animation during this period.

 Tytla was one of the first animators assigned to Snow White and the Seven Dwarfs.
 Fred Moore and Tytla were responsible for much of the design of the film and the definition of the personalities of the seven dwarfs.
 One of Tytla's famous scenes from the film (as described by John Canemaker) is where woman-hating Grumpy is kissed by Snow White.
 As he brusquely walks away, an internal warmth generated by the kiss gradually slows him, bringing a soft smile and sigh to his lips, revealing his true feelings of love.
 Grumpy's inner feelings are portrayed solely through pantomime—in his telling facial expressions, his body language, and the timing of his reactions.

 Marriage

-One evening of 1936 in the art classes of Don Graham, a vibrant and beautiful 22-year-old actress and fashion model from Seattle named Adrienne le Clerc posed for the animators, including Tytla.
+One evening of 1936 in the art classes of Don Graham, a 22-year-old actress and fashion model from Seattle named Adrienne le Clerc posed for the animators, including Tytla.
 She shared his volcanic temperament, but admitted "My glass was half-filled with enthusiasm, his often half-empty with self-doubts.
 We were, however, definitely yin and yang".
 Their thirty-year marriage began on April 21, 1938.

 Clearly, she was a great inspiration and support for her husband although she complained that to get her husband's attention when he was intently working on his animation, she had to stand in the doorway naked.